Eren the Southpaw

-(左ききのエレン, Hidarikiki no Eren) is a Japanese web manga series written and illustrated by Kappi.
+Eren the Southpaw (左ききのエレン, Hidarikiki no Eren) is a Japanese web manga series written and illustrated by Kappi.
 It was published on cakes web manga service from March 2016 to September 2017.
-A remake version, illustrated by nifuni, was published on Shueisha's online platform Shōnen Jump+ from October 2017 to October 2022, with its chapters collected in 24 tankōbon volumes.
+A remake version, illustrated by nifuni, was published on Shueisha's online platform Shōnen Jump+ from October 2017 to August 2026, with its chapters collected in 26 tankōbon volumes.
 A 10-episode television drama adaptation was broadcast on MBS and TBS from October to December 2019.
-An anime television series adaptation produced by Signal.MD and Production I.G is set to premiere in April 2026.
+An anime television series adaptation produced by Signal.MD and Production I.G aired from April to July 2026.

+Plot

+Halfway through high school, everyone is starting to consider what their plans are for their future careers.
+One day, Kōichi Asakura is shocked to see graffiti on the wall of an art museum.
+He finds out it was created by Eren Yamagishi, a left-handed high school girl.
+The two soon recognize each other's talents for art and set out on their own paths, with Kōichi wanting to become a designer and Eren a painter.